...

 What’s the mortgage discharge fee for sellers in Ontario?

-The mortgage discharge fee for sellers in Ontario typically ranges from $200 to $500.
-This fee is charged by the lender to release the mortgage once the property is sold.
-According to the Canadian Mortgage and Housing Corporation, “When you sell your home, you may have to pay a discharge fee to your lender to remove the mortgage from the property title”
+Between $200 and $500, the mortgage discharge fee in Ontario erodes the seller’s final proceeds by one last lender-imposed charge, collected to release the mortgage and clear it from the property title once the sale closes.
+The Canadian Mortgage and Housing Corporation states that when you sell your home, you may have to pay a discharge fee to your lender to remove the mortgage from the property title.

 To learn more about buying or selling your property or to start the process give us a call and our team will be happy to help you 705-331-3341.